-That is why from fiscal 2017, we started to create a tool for quantitative assessment of ground water risk using our own original method and already launched risk surveys at two business sites to serve as a model for the rest.
+In fiscal year 2017, we created a tool for qualitative assessment of ground water risks using our own original method.
 The assessment tool allows us to apprise the risks from three viewpoints, namely, susceptibility, concerns in the area, and future changes.
-The tool uses five evaluation criteria of abundance of ground water, amount of water used by the business site, environmental changes in the surrounding area, restrictions by laws and regulations, and changes of amounts used / precipitation; it consists of twelve assessment indices.
+The tool uses five evaluation criteria of abundance of ground water, amount of water used by the business site, environmental changes in the surrounding area, restrictions by laws and regulations, and changes of amounts used / precipitation; it consists of 12 assessment indices.

 Water RecyclingRecycling Cooling Water Used for Plastic Moldings

-The Sekisui Chemical Group promotes the reuse of water in its production processes and the use of recycled water in order to reduce the amount of water it draws from water sources.
+Sekisui Chemical Group promotes the reuse of water in its production processes and the use of recycled water in order to reduce the amount of water it draws from water sources.
 At the production plants of Urban Infrastructure & Environmental Products Company and High Performance Plastics Company, large volumes of cooling water is recycled and reused in manufacturing processes.
-In fiscal 2017, at production sites in Japan and overseas, we used 105 million cubic meters of recycled water.
-This is equivalent to 5 times the amount of water drawn from all other sources.
+In fiscal 2018, at production sites in Japan and overseas, we used 104 million cubic meters of recycled water.
+This is equivalent to 5 times the amount of water used from all other sources.